eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <b>Optimization.</b> The students have implemented Newton's method, gradient descent (both single-variable and multivariable), and grid search.
 They've also implemented randomized hill climbers in the context of the 8-queens problem.

 <b>Probability and Statistics.</b> The students have computed expectation and variance for many different types of distributions and have done some <a class="body" href="https://eurisko-us.github.io/files/all_problems_iteration_1.html#Problem-41-1" target="_blank">basic Bayesian inference</a> (for example, if you have a set of numbers randomly selected from below some upper bound, the students can construct a confidence interval for the upper bound).
 The students also write up their problems in LaTeX (using <a class="body" href="https://www.overleaf.com/" target="_blank">Overleaf</a>).

+<b>Matrix, DataFrame, and EulerEstimator.</b> The students have built their own Matrix class from scratch, which includes methods to compute RREF, inverse, determinant, etc. They also built a DataFrame class which they use to manipulate datasets, and they built an EulerEstimator class that they use to simulate systems of differential equations.